green-party-dublin-central/nh-web/site/content/contact/_index.md

 Postal correspondence may be sent to: <address>Neasa Hourigan T.D., Leinster House, Kildare St, Dublin 2, D02 XR20</address>

 Please contact us by email, phone or any of the social media channels below.

+Details of upcoming constituency clinics can be found at <a href="/post/clinics/">neasahourigan.com/clinics/</a>